PseudoDevs/IamGhost/FATAL8.md

-Last updated: 2024-04-02 16:37:39
+Last updated: 2024-04-02 16:38:43
-Random Quote: Life's most persistent and urgent question is, 'What are you doing for others?' - Martin Luther King Jr.
+Random Quote: It all depends on how we look at things, and not how they are in themselves. - Carl Jung